dojo/docs/manual/index.rst

 Dijit
 =====

 Dijit is Dojo's UI Library, and lives as a separate namespace ``dijit``.
 Dijit requires Dojo Core.
-Each of the widgets and functionality provided by Dijit is describe in the following sections, though the aforementioned `quickstart <quickstart/index>`_ guides cover some basics.
+Each of the widgets and functionality provided by Dijit is described in the following sections, though the aforementioned `quickstart <quickstart/index>`_ guides cover some basics.

 * `Dijit Reference <dijit/index>`_